 Three Maintenance Expectations to Set with Your Team

 When a pipe clogs, a window breaks, or a mouse is spotted, your renters want immediate help.
-This means answering the phone, listening to the issue, and sending someone over as soon as your service team is available.
+This means answering the phone, listening to the issue, and sending someone over as soon as you can.
 It’s important that maintenance issues are addressed by a phone call within the same day if the call comes in before late afternoon.
 If an issue cannot be addressed until the following day, you should give a clear reason as to why, and offer the tenant suggestions for how to cope in the meantime.
-Also, if the issue creates an unlivable environment—like no water access, sewage issues, or a serious pest invasion—putting them up in a nearby hotel for the night would help compensate for the inconvenience.
+Also, if the issue creates an unlivable environment, like no water access, sewage issues, or a serious pest invasion, putting them up in a nearby hotel for the night would help compensate for the inconvenience.

-We all know maintenance issues can arise any time.
+We all know maintenance issues can arise at any time.
 A busted pipe pays no attention to the confines of your office hours, so having a true emergency maintenance number to call when things go awry is crucial.
-An automated answering machine identified as an “emergency maintenance line” does not suffice as a timely resource for your tenants if a technician does not contact them within the hour of the first call.
-Be sure your team knows the appropriate response time for an emergency call or provide a direct line to their phone so renters can get through to someone right away.
+An automated answering machine identified as an – emergency maintenance line – does not suffice as a timely resource for your tenants if a technician does not contact them within the hour of the first call.
+Be sure your team knows the appropriate response time for an emergency call.
+Alternatively, provide a direct line to their phone so renters can get through to someone right away.

 Once a repair has been made, tenants want to be assured their space is back to normal.
 A simple phone call to let your resident know how the issue was resolved, or to inform them your team will need more time to complete a repair, is important.
 By keeping your renters in-the-know, you’ll avoid repeat maintenance calls and unsatisfied residents.